 CHAOS™ is AFA-CWA's trademarked strategy of intermittent strikes, other non-traditional work actions and it is an integral part of our public contract campaign.
-As we gear up for a showdown with United over our Contract negotiations, CHAOS is an important weapon in our arsenal.
+As we gear up for a showdown over our Contract negotiations, CHAOS is an important weapon in our arsenal.
 The form CHAOS takes at United will be unique.
 Where an intermittent strike against a few flights might work best at one airline, an all-out strike for a day or a week might be the best tactic somewhere else.
 One of the most powerful aspects of the CHAOS strategy is our ability to adapt it to the specific facts of our campaign, to keep airline executives off balance with the element of surprise, and to take advantage of weakness in the company's strategy.

 The First CHAOS Campaign

 The first CHAOS campaign began when AFA-CWA Contract negotiations with Alaska Airlines broke down.
 Management positioned the company for a strike and, after the end of the 30-day cooling-off period, imposed drastic cuts in work rules, pay and pensions, and even a non-union shop.
 Nearly 500 office workers from the airline's headquarters were trained to take over Flight Attendants' jobs, and the company hired hundreds of additional scabs ready to go to work as permanent replacements.

 Alaska's 1500 Flight Attendants weighed effects of a traditional, all-out strike against such forceful odds.
 Instead, they turned to an innovative strategy of intermittent strikes and other work actions that would Create Havoc Around Our System™, threatening to strike targeted flights anytime, anywhere and without notice.
 The message was straightforward: if you fly Alaska, expect CHAOS.